 Finally, together, you could consider a third party mandate.
 This lets a bank give someone access to another's account.
 The account holder specifies what the other person can and can't do with the account.
+The schemes all work slightly differently, eg, Lloyds has a 'Trusted Person Card' and Starling has a 'Connected Card'.
+In most cases, other people can spend, but not access your main account.
+People can withdraw, but only access a limited amount of money.

+Don't let anyone force you to do this, but they are available if it helps you.
 The application procedure varies according to bank; call and ask how to apply.